ftann/docker-atlas/README.md

 # Atlas

-__The Atlas collection provides a collection of containers that are configured to work as private cloud.__
+__The Atlas collection provides a set of containers that are configured to work as private cloud.__

 Included are a LDAP backend and OIDC provider for SSO and user management.<br/>
 Nextcloud for file management, Syncthing as file synchronization service and Plex to serve media content.<br/>